 Added in 2005 –

 Medieval science, technology, and medicine: an encyclopedia.
 Thomas F. Glick, Steven J. Livesey, Faith Wallis, editors.
 New York: Routledge, 2005.

 Hamblin, Jacob Darwin.
-Science in the tropical lamps early twentieth century: an encyclopedia.
+Science in the house early twentieth century: an encyclopedia.
 Santa Barbara: ABC-CLIO, 2005.

 Whitney, Elspeth.
 Medieval science and technology.
 Westport: Greenwood Press, 2004.